Investments

 Reporting

-To monitor progress towards the goal of achieving climate neutrality by 2050, DNRF will report on CO2 emissions from the portfolio.
-Initially, the report will focus on the CO2 emissions from the equity portfolio, the figures for the emerging markets are not included.
-Two key figures are reported as described below.
-Efforts are being made to have the figures displayed for a larger part of the portfolio.
+To monitor progress towards the goal of achieving climate neutrality by 2050, DNRF will report annually on CO2e emissions from the portfolio.
+The purpose of reporting on portfolio carbon footprint, is for the foundation to track its progress over time and validate its focus on investing in line with the goals of the Paris Agreement.
+Initially, the report will focus on the CO2 emissions from the equity portfolio, the figures for the emerging markets are not yet included.
+Efforts are being made to have the figures displayed for a larger part of the portfolio, however there are currently numerous limitations to data accuracy, especially for scope 3 emissions estimates, and given the varying methodologies used by the different external portfolio managers.

 The climate footprint of the equity portfolio